VSXR/VSXR-THEME/README.md

 --------- OR ---------

 #### CONSOLE (POWERSHELL)
-1. Open Visual Studio Code in the current folder
+1. Open Visual Studio Code in the current folder (you need to have VS Code as a PATH variable to use code . )

   code .

 2. Install the theme extension from the VS Code marketplace

   code --install-extension VSXR-THEME

 ## Contributions
 Contributions and suggestions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details